johnlorden/svsfiadmission/README.md

 # St. Vincent School Foundation, Inc. Online Enrollment System

-This repository contains the source code for the online enrollment system of St. Vincent School Foundation, Inc. The system is designed to simplify the admission process, enhance efficiency, and provide a seamless experience for students and administrators.
+This repository houses the online enrollment system for **St. Vincent School Foundation, Inc. (SVSFI)**.
+It is designed to provide an efficient and user-friendly solution to simplify and streamline the enrollment process, enabling applicants and administrators to interact with the system seamlessly.

 ---